Neville Chamberlain (police officer): Later life

 The Oxford Dictionary of National Biography describes the circumstances in which the new game came about:

 While serving at Jubbulpore in 1875 Chamberlain developed a new variation of black pool by introducing coloured balls into the game.
 It was dubbed snooker—a derogatory nickname given to first-year cadets studying at the Royal Military Academy at Woolwich that Chamberlain had heard about from a young Royal Artillery subaltern visiting the mess.
 Chamberlain later retorted to a fellow player who had failed to pot a coloured ball: "Why, you're a regular snooker".
 While explaining the term to his fellow officers Chamberlain, to mollify the officer concerned, remarked that they were all "snookers at the game" and the name snooker or snooker's pool immediately stuck.

 Chamberlain married Mary Henrietta Hay (1866–1936) in 1886.
 Their daughter, Nora (1887–1956), married Clive Wigram, 1st Baron Wigram.
-Chamberlain died from myocarditis at his home on 28 May 1944, aged 88.
+Chamberlain died from myocarditis at his home in Ascot, Berkshire on 28 May 1944, aged 88.